-This information will help you prepare for your trigger point injection.
+This information will help you prepare for your trigger point injection (shot).

 The shot contains a long-acting pain reliever.
-Sometimes it is mixed with a steroid.
 This may help relieve muscle spasms and the feeling of tightness in the area.
 This will make you feel better and make it easier for you to move and exercise.

 Common areas that have trigger points are the: